roborgain1/California-Wildfires-and-Climate-Change/README.md

 > - Have wildfires intensified in recent years?
 >> - We found that wildfire intensity has increased in the past five years, skewing our acres burned data to the right.
   ![](Images/Rob_Bar.png)
+> - Largest fires in California.
+>> - We found that 9 of the 20 largest fires in California have happened in the past two years, and 2018 and 2020 were outliers in terms of acres burned.
 > - How can we reduce wildfires in California?
 >> - Activism and education not only for climate change but for wildfire awareness in California will be crucial to managing wildfire frequency and intensity.